How To Carry Helmet On A Bicycle?

 The Hood Dangle

-This isn’t the best way of storing your helmet on your bike when you’re riding.
+This isn’t the best way of storing your helmet on your bicycle when you’re riding.
 In fact, if you store the helmet like this when you’re riding, the helmet may end up falling down.

 However, this is a great way to store your helmet on a bike when you are stationary.
-Simply take the loop of the helmet straps through one end of the handlebar of your bike, and let it rest there.
+Simply take the loop of the helmet straps through one end of the handlebar of your bicycle, and let it rest there.
 As the helmet rests in a dangling state, it’s named the hood dangle.

 Front Bike Basket